eriky/Wordpress-Development-Skeleton/README.md

 ## So what _should_ you do instead?

-I've put an example plugin in the root directory of this project, called `myplugin`.
+I've put an example plugin in the root directory of this project, called `example-plugin`.
 This plugin is mounted on the plugins folder inside the WordPress container with the following mount:

 ```plaintext
 ./example-plugin:/var/www/html/wp-content/plugins/example-plugin